LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.00_manual.md

 After you have entered the new code for this game, press the B button to return to the Options menu.
 You'll be able to select these options:

 **Option 1: Default On** <br>
-This allows you to keep this code on at ail times.
+This allows you to keep this code on at all times.
 So every time you start the GameShark Pro. this one code will ALWAYS be activated.
 Use the A button to toggle between on and off status.

 **Option 2: Exit and Save** <br>
 This will save your new code to the specific game listed at the top of this menu and then exit you to the Select Cheat Codes menu.
 From there you can enter more enhancement codes for your game by selecting New Code or activate your new code IF the code isn't always on by default.